GeoscienceAustralia/vaws/_sources/ch05_logic.rst.txt

 Debris module (:py:class:`.Debris`)
 -----------------------------------

-The methdology of modelling damage from wind-borne debris implemented in the code is described in :cite:`Holmes2010,Wehner2010a`.
+The methdology of modelling damage from wind-borne debris implemented in the code is described in Holmes et al., 2010 :cite:`Holmes2010` and Wehner et al., 2010 :cite:`Wehner2010a`.
 The debris damage module consists of four parts: 1) debris source generation, 2) debris generation, 3) debris trajectory, and 4) debris impact.

 debris source generation
 ^^^^^^^^^^^^^^^^^^^^^^^^